 AIG Life Limited's Brexit Statement

-Will (deal or no deal) Brexit have any impact on my insurance cover with AIG Life?
+Did Brexit have any impact on my insurance cover with AIG Life?

 Brexit did not affect the cover we provide to the majority of our customers.